Canacompost-Systems-Inc/microcontroller/docs/endpoints/getSensorState.md

 # GET System Snapshot

-Get the state of all sensors and actuators connected to the MCU.
+Get the data values of a specific sensor.

 | Parameter | Value | # Bytes |
 |-----------|-------|-------|